eslint/css/docs/rules/no-unknown-at-rules.md

 @charse "UTF-8";
 ```

-Here, the `@supports` at-rule is incorrectly spelled as `@support`, which means that the rule for `.grid-container` will be ignored even if the browser supports `display: grid`.
+Here, the `@charset` at-rule is incorrectly spelled as `@charse`, which means that it will be ignored.

 ## Rule Details